Temporary Central Line

 Are there any activity restrictions?

 Your child will have to avoid activities, such as contact sports and rough playing that may result in a pull to the catheter.
+If you have questions about which activities are OK, please ask us.

 When can my child bathe after the catheter is placed?